cnrancher/octopus/README.md

 ```

-### Create Device Link
+### Create DeviceLink

 Next, we are going to connect a device via `DeviceLink`.
-A link consists of 3 parts: `Adaptor`, `Model` and `Device spec`:
+A link mainly consists of 3 fields: `adaptor`, `model` and `template(device spec)`:

-- `Adaptor` describes how to access the device, this connection process calls adaptation.
-In order to connect a device, we should indicate the name of the adaptor, the name of the device-connectable node and the parameters of this connection.
+- `adaptor` describes how to access the device, this accessing process calls **Adaptation**.
+In order to adapt a device, we need to indicate the name of the adaptor and the name of the device-connectable node.
-- `Model` describes the model of device, it is the [TypeMeta](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go) of the device model CRD.
+- `model` describes the model of device, it is the [TypeMeta](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go) of the device model CRD.
-- `Device spec` describes the desired status of device, it is determined by the device model CRD.
+- `template(device spec)` describes the desired status of device, it is determined by the device model CRD.

+In addition, we can also use the `references` field to refer the [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) under the same Namespace, even use the downward API to fetch the information in `DeviceLink`.

-We can imagine that there is a device named `living-room-fan` on the `edge-worker` node, we can try to connect it in.
+We can imagine that there is a device named `living-room-fan` on the `edge-worker` node, and then we can connect it by Octopus:

 ```yaml
 apiVersion: edge.cattle.io/v1alpha1